Yahelishran/Sprint1/README.md

-# Sprint1
+# Sprint1-minesweeper
-This is my first version to minesweeper game,
+This is my first version to minesweeper game.